tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 -   **Encrypt and Decrypt**: A key stored in Azure Key Vault may be used to encrypt or decrypt a single block of data, the size of which is determined by the key type and selected encryption algorithm.
 The Encrypt operation is provided for convenience for applications that may not have access to [public] key material; it is recommended that, for best application performance, encrypt operations be performed locally.

 While WRAPKEY/UNWRAPKEY using asymmetric keys may seem superfluous as the operation is equivalent to ENCRYPT/DECRYPT, the use of distinct operations is considered important to provide semantic and authorization separation of these operations and consistency when other key types are supported by the service.

 Azure Key Vault does not support EXPORT operations: once a key is provisioned in the system it cannot be extracted or its key material modified.
 However, users of Azure Key Vault who may require their key for other use cases, or after it has been deleted in Azure Key Vault, may use the BACKUP and RESTORE operations to export/import the key in a protected form.
 Keys created by the BACKUP operation are not usable outside Azure Key Vault.
 Alternatively, the IMPORT operation may be used against multiple Azure Key Vault instances.

 Users may restrict any of the cryptographic operations that Azure Key Vault supports on a per-key basis using the key_ops property of the JWK object.

 For more information on JWK objects, see [JSON Web Key (JWK)](http://tools.ietf.org/html/draft-ietf-jose-json-web-key).

 ###  <a name="BKMK_KeyAttributes"></a> Key attributes

 In addition to the key material, the following attributes may be specified.
 In a JSON Request, the attributes keyword and braces, ‘{‘ ‘}’, are required even if there are no attributes specified.

 -   *enabled*: boolean, optional, default is true.
 Specifies whether the key is enabled and useable for cryptographic operations.
 The enabled attribute is used in conjunction with nbf and exp: when an operation occurs between nbf and exp, it will only be permitted if enabled is set to true.
 Operations outside the nbf and exp window are automatically disallowed.

 -   *nbf*: IntDate, optional, default is now.
 The nbf (not before) attribute identifies the time before which the key MUST NOT be used for cryptographic operations.
 The processing of the nbf attribute requires that the current date/time MUST be after or equal to the not-before date/time listed in the nbf attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

-     For more information on IntDate and other data types see, [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes)
+     For more information on IntDate and other data types, see [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes)

 -   *exp*: IntDate, optional, default is "forever".
 The exp (expiration time) attribute identifies the expiration time on or after which the key MUST NOT be used for cryptographic operation.
 The processing of the exp attribute requires that the current date/time MUST be before the expiration date/time listed in the exp attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.

 There are additional read-only attributes that are included in any response that includes key attributes:

 - *created*: IntDate, optional.
 The created attribute indicates when this version of the key was created.
 This value is null for keys created prior to the addition of this attribute.
 Its value MUST be a number containing an IntDate value.